Tej-Singh-Rana/Jenkins-camp/questions-bank/README.md

 </Details>

-#### In Jenkins dashboard, which section tell us about upgrades are available?
+#### In Jenkins Dashboard, which section tell us about upgrades are available?

 <Details>
   <summary>Solution</summary>